Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

 When all participants no longer agree on the state of the network, it has forked.
 This can happen as the result of a bug, mistake, or deliberate act.
 For example, a widening of the rules (such as increasing the Block Size or the number of Bitcoins in existence) inevitably leads to a network fork.
 See also: Hardfork and softfork.

 All blockchains have a Genesis Block, which is the first block in the blockchain.
 In the Bitcoin blockchain, the Genesis Block famously contains the message “The Times | 1/3/2009 | Chancellor on Brink of Second Bailout for Banks”.
 The Bitcoins in the Genesis Block cannot be spent.

 Every 210,000 blocks, the block reward is halved.
-Starting from 50 BTC per block in 2009, it currently stands at only 12.5 BTC, after two halvings.
+Starting from 50 BTC per block in 2009, it currently stands at only 6.25 BTC, after three halvings.
 Eventually, the block reward will go to zero, after 33 halvings.
 Also called a “halvening” (halving & happening), this event is popularly celebrated, similar to a New Year’s Day of Bitcoin.

 Any change that widens the existing ruleset (meaning to allow something that was previously NOT allowed) is considered a hardfork.
 Unless all participants upgrade their software, such a rule change will lead to a chain split, commonly called a fork.

 A specialized chip that contains a secure enclave which stores your private key.
 It is only a hardware wallet if the private keys cannot be extracted.

 A hash is the output of a -> hash function.
 A Bitcoin address is the result of applying the SHA-256 function twice to its public key.
 Bitcoin mining uses the same hash function to let computers prove they used a certain amount of electricity in Bitcoin’s proof of work algorithm.